Josh Burkman

-Joshua Ray Burkman (born April 10, 1980) is a retired American professional mixed martial artist formerly competing in the Welterweight division.
+Josh Burkman (born April 10, 1980) is a retired American professional mixed martial artist formerly competing in the Welterweight division.
 He formerly competed in the Ultimate Fighting Championship, the World Series of Fighting, the XFC, and was a contestant on The Ultimate Fighter 2.

 Background

 Burkman was born in Salt Lake City, Utah, he attended Cottonwood High School.
 He was a three-sport star athlete for the Colts.
 He was a Class 5A All-State third baseman on the baseball team, and was captain of the football team, where he rushed for over 1,000 yards as a senior.
 As a member of the wrestling team, he finished second place in the state championships in the 171-pound division.

 Burkman played two seasons of college football before he began his career in mixed martial arts.
 He spent his freshman season at Snow College in Ephraim, Utah, but he missed half the season with an injury.
 Then he transferred to Dixie State College in St. George, Utah.
 His sophomore season (2001) was spectacular: he rushed for 1,439 yards and 13 touchdowns for the Rebels, earning JUCO All-American honors.
 His team won the Dixie Rotary Bowl; for his performance, Burkman earned a scholarship offer from the University of Utah.
 Ultimately, he decided to drop football and pursue mixed martial arts.